rsource-open-source/.github/profile/README.md

 rsource offers many services for everyone: the average strafer, map makers, and developers who use the StrafesNET API.

-rsource has always and will always be open source, all contributions and welcomed.
+rsource has always and will always be open source, all contributions are welcome.

 [rsource project development information](https://github.com/orgs/rsource-open-source/projects/3/views/1) | [feedback and wiki](https://github.com/rsource-open-source/rsource) | [teleportation pages](https://github.com/rsource-open-source/rsource.rqft.space)